How Time and Materials Contracts Work — Gain Control over Budget and Quality

 In T&M contracts, a software agency doesn’t have to add a buffer to the final cost to ensure all unexpected expenses are covered.
 By principle, you only pay for the actual effort the team does on your project.

-How T&M Make It Easier to Keep Tabs on Quality
+How a T&M Contract Makes It Easier to Keep Tabs on Quality

 Transparency in development and progress-tracking